adamish/pxt-billy/README.md

 ```

 The voice can be configured with individual values for speed, pitch, throat and mouth
+Each value is in the range of 0 to 255

-* speed - how quickly the voice talks
+* speed - how quickly the voice talks - low value slow, high value fast
 * pitch - how high or low the voice sounds
 * throat - how relaxed or tense is the tone of voice
 * mouth - how tight-lipped the voice sounds

-Each value is in the range of 0 to 255

 ```
 input.onButtonPressed(Button.A, function () {